shloksomani/react-terminal-portfolio/README.md

 If you already have a GitHub profile (obviously)

-Create a new repo with the name {username}.github.io, clone/Fork this repo and copy the files to your newly created repo.
-Customize your name, links and everything else for your landing page and then git push
+- Create a new repo with the name {username}.github.io
+- Clone/Fork this repo and copy the files to your newly created repo
+- Customize your name, links and everything else for your landing page
+- git push

 Voila!
 Your site should be live at https://{username}.github.io

 Here's is a **dummy Landing Page** - [react portfolio](https://shloksomani.github.io/react-terminal-portfolio/)

 ## Licence

+MIT License © Shlok Somani